Airplane Mode Isn't Just for Airplanes

 Faster Charging

 With airplane mode on, cellular, Wi-Fi, and Bluetooth communications all stop, significantly reducing battery consumption.
-This means more power goes toward charging, making it feel about 20-30% faster.
-It's handy when you need a quick charge.
+This means more power goes toward charging, so it can charge a little faster.
+The difference is modest but can be handy when you need a quick charge.

 When You Need to Focus